rakspaul/test/README.md

 0. Once you made necessary changes in your branch as per ticket you are working on.
 0. Time to commit and push your changes.
-0. In order to commit your changes you need to do need to practice following steps:-
-    a.
-Rebase your branch with current sprint branch.
+0. In order to commit your changes you need to do need to practice following steps:- Rebase your branch with current sprint branch.
-    b.
     	If your branch is behind from current sprint branch, you need to stash your changes.
-    c.
-Pull current sprint changes and then rebase to your branch
-    d.
-Then apply stash.
+    	Pull current sprint changes and then rebase to your branch Then apply stash.
-    e.
     	Once you are done with above steps, you are good to go for commit.
 0. After commit, open github.com on your browser, and you can create a PR (Pull Request) from there.
 0. Don’t forgot to mention team member/manager name, you like to review your PR before merge.
 0. After reviewing your PR by manager or team member, it will get merge to current sprint.